Black and gold logo with griffin for The Bestselling Author

 Criteria and Compilation Process

-The New York Times Bestseller List is compiled using a proprietary and confidential methodology.
+The New York Times bestseller list is compiled using a proprietary and confidential methodology.
 While it is based on sales data, the Times exercises editorial discretion in its rankings.
 The ranking process includes:

 • Sales Data Collection – The New York Times gathers weekly book sales reports from a wide range of retailers, including independent bookstores, national chains, and online platforms.